hivepoint/navu-gtm-template/README.md

 # navu-gtm-template
-Google Tag Manager template for adding Navu to a website
+This project contains the template for a Google Tag Manager tag for adding Navu into a website.

+For more information, visit https://navu.co.